Zombie1111/UnityVoxelSystem/README.md

 <h1 align="center">UnityVoxelSystem by David Westberg</h1>

 ## Overview
-A multithreaded voxel system for Unity designed to be an efficient way to access a rough reprisentation of the world´s geometry.
-The primary purpose of this project is to provide a easy way to run heavy tasks that require knowledge of the world’s geometry on a background thread.
-It’s particularly useful for tasks like pathfinding and finding clear positions where some NPCs can spawn.
+A multithreaded voxel system for Unity designed to be an efficient way to access a rough reprisentation of the worlds geometry.
+The primary purpose of this project is to provide a easy way to run heavy tasks that require knowledge of the worlds geometry on a background thread.
+Its particularly useful for tasks like pathfinding and finding clear positions where some NPCs can spawn.

 ![Gif showing adding, creating and moving voxel objects](https://media.giphy.com/media/yaVuPs1yBckdq5tBh3/giphy.gif)